KatyBrown/KB_best_practice_coding_researchers/lessons/writing_readable_code/wrc_python_style_guides_2_pep8_specifics.md

 You can use single blank lines inside functions to indicate logical sections.

-This would be a pep8 compliant layout:
+This would be a pep8 compliant layout (within a longer script):

 [Code snippet 12](../../code_snippets/wrc_layout.py)
 ```python

 def function1(x, y):
     print("This is function 1")
     print("Function 1 is running")